-Strabismus and amblyopia are two of the most common eye conditions in childhood, with a major impact on the development of vision and the connections between the eyes and the brain.
-Many parents notice that one of their child's eyes "wanders," turning inward or outward, and sometimes the deviation seems to disappear on its own.
-Although in some cases this is a false appearance, in others the problem is real and requires prompt medical intervention.
+Strabismus and amblyopia are two of the most common ophthalmic conditions in childhood, with a major impact on the development of vision and the connections between the eyes and the brain.
+Many parents notice that one of their child's eyes "strays", turning inward or outward, and sometimes the deviation seems to disappear on its own.
+Although in some cases it is a false appearance, in others the problem is real and requires rapid medical intervention.

-Experts point out that a child's brain is extremely plastic in the first years of life, and vision can be almost completely restored if treatment is started in time.
+Specialists point out that the child's brain is extremely plastic in the first years of life, and vision can recover almost completely if treatment is initiated in time.

 Strabismus is an eye alignment disorder in which the visual axes are not parallel.
-Basically, one eye looks straight ahead, while the other deviates.
+Essentially, one eye looks straight ahead, while the other deviates.

 Strabismus can be: